|

 also a new approach to atmospheric, but still glacial sounds.
 These tapes quickly became coveted items in underground tape

 trader networks.
 One year later, they signed to Avantgarde Music and recorded their first mini album.
+Through Chasm, Caves and Titan Woods was released in 1995.
+The title of

 the E.P. was taken from a line of the Edgar Allan Poe poem, "Dreamland".
 My first experience with this band was around the